 While a perfect fit would be to move all deposits to the 5 year bucket, realistically speaking that is not possible.
 Truly long term deposits are difficult to close and retain.
 Which is the reason why we end with a more gradual laddered maturity profile for longer term deposits.

 Sounds a little dated and unreal.
 Here is a snapshot from Goldman Sach’s published financial statements as at 31 December 2013.

-If you can’t see the trend in the graph above, here is the same information presented in our stylized template for an easier comparison.
+If you can’t see the trend in the graph above, we present the same information in our stylized template for easier comparison.
 The market certainly expects rates to rise and Goldman is no exception.

 This is easier said than done.
 Restructuring asset maturities on a bank balance sheet over a six month to a yearlong window tends to be difficult.
-It is like making a super tanker (VLCC) take a u turn in the middle of Atlantic ocean.
+It is like making a supertanker (VLCC) take a u-turn in the middle of the Atlantic ocean.

 Liquidity is an issue with long duration investments as well as with term loans.
 While as a bank we would love to switch maturity buckets at our whim 10, 15, 20 and 30 year bonds are significantly less liquid than treasury bills.
 Large positions take time to liquidate but they are still easier to switch than the advances portfolio.
 5 year term loans cannot be called and refinanced within a few months.
 Even working capital and running finance lines need to be rolled over a few years in adjustment mode before they are paid down in full by clients.